 Corporate Social Responsibility (CSR) is a concept in which the management of an organisation undertakes an obligation to integrate decisions and actions that will contribute towards the community and benefit the organisation.
 In other words, CSR reflects an organisation’s commitment towards improving the society’s wellbeing and it also serves to enhance the organisation’s image.
 CSR activities are undertaken by FRIM to promote its products and image.
 FRIM also provides facilities and services for corporate bodies to conduct their CSR activities in its campus.
-FRIM started being active in conducting CSR activities since 2000.
+FRIM began actively in conducting CSR activities since 2000.
 Several programmes have been developed involving various levels and groups of society.

 By conducting such programmes, FRIM is able to introduce itself as a responsible government agency, paving the way for environmental movement and promoting green causes.
-FRIM has carried out numerous activities to raise environmental awareness and to disemminate information to the public.
+FRIM has carried out numerous activities to raise environmental awareness and to disseminate information to the public.
 In this respect, FRIM has received support from local and international corporate bodies including institutions of higher learning in organising such activities.
 FRIM CSR activities are categorised as follows:

 - Tree Planting